simonmichael/hledger/hledger/hledger.m4.md

 By default hledger uses "end" dates for valuation.
 More specifically:

 - For single period reports (including normal print and register reports):
-  - If an explicit [report end date](#report-start-end-date) is specified, that is used
+  - If an explicit [report end date](#report-start-end-date) is specified, that is used.
-  - Otherwise the latest transaction date or P directive date is used (even if it's in the future)
+  - Otherwise the latest transaction date or non-future P directive date is used.

 - For [multiperiod reports](#report-intervals), each period is valued on its last day.